Reducing Restrictive Practice Welsh Framework

 - proactive interventions that improve well-being and prevent the use of restrictive practices;

-This content is found in the first four chapters of our BILD Act Certified training and is reinforced throughout any training that involves any physical interventions or discussions around behaviour that challenges.
+All of this content is in the first four chapters of our Training.
+We reinforce it throughout any training that involves physical interventions or discussions around behaviour that challenges.

 If you want any more information on our training, then contact us here